ove/ove-docs/docs/INSTALLATION.md

 #### Resolving port conflicts

-It is important to ensure all `HOST_PORT` values defined on the `docker-compose.ove.yml` and `docker-compose.assets.yml` files are not currently in use.
+It is important to ensure all `HOST_PORT` values defined on the `docker-compose.ove.yml` file is not currently in use.
 If this is not the case, corresponding `HOST_PORT` values need to be changed.
-For example, if another [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) database exists on the host machine, it is most likely that the port `3306` could be in use.
-In such a situation, the [MariaDB](https://mariadb.org/) `HOST_PORT` needs to be changed on the `docker-compose.assets.yml` file.
+For example, if another [Tuoris](https://github.com/fvictor/tuoris) instance exists on the host machine, it is most likely that the port `7080` could be in use.
+In such a situation, the [Tuoris](https://github.com/fvictor/tuoris) `HOST_PORT` needs to be changed on the `docker-compose.ove.yml` file.

 #### Environment variables